-Guidance Notes on Copyright Licences for Event Videographers
+Guidance Notes on Copyright Licenses for Event Videographers

-The IOV’s guide to licences for private event videographers.
+The IOV’s guide to licenses for private event videographers.

-What licences are available – and when do I need them?
+What licenses are available – and when do I need them?

 There are generally two aspects of music that require copyright clearance; the rights in the Musical Works (music score and lyrics owned by the composers/publishers) and the rights within the recording (owned by the Record Company and the artist performing on that recording).

-There are two separate licences which cover the activity of recording/dubbing copyrighted music and recordings.
+There are two separate licenses which cover the activity of recording/dubbing copyrighted music and recordings.